-Do we actually need UX?
+Do we actually need UX?: A Senior Perspective

 Where this usually applies

-• internal systems used by staff
+• Internal systems used by staff

-• forms or processes people rely on to get something done
+• Forms or processes people rely on to get something done

 As these services grow and change over time, clarity can slowly erode.
 What made sense when things were first set up becomes harder to follow for someone coming to it fresh.